-PGG Wrightson complies with the Recommendations in the NZX 17 June 2022 Corporate Governance Code (NZX Code) except where specifically disclosed.
-PGG Wrightson's next annual report for the year ended 30 June 2024 will report against the NZX 1 April 2023 Corporate Governance Code.
-This Corporate Governance section is current as at 30 June 2023 and has been approved by PGG Wrightson's Board of Directors.
+PGG Wrightson complies with the Recommendations in the NZX 1 April 2023 Corporate Governance Code (NZX Code) except where specifically disclosed.
+This Corporate Governance section is current as at 30 June 2024 and has been approved by PGG Wrightson's Board of Directors.